Enriching the Symphony of Gravitational Waves from Binary Black Holes by Tuning Higher Harmonics: Conclusions

 The \texttt{SEOBNRv4HM} waveform model employs the same conservative and dissipative dynamics of the \texttt{SEOBNRv4} model, which was calibrated to NR simulations by requiring very good agreement with the NR $(2,2)$ GW mode.
 Further improvements of the \texttt{SEOBNRv4} waveform model could be achieved in the future by recalibrating the two-body dynamics.
 Such calibration would require the production of a new set of NR waveforms (with more accurate higher-order modes) in the region of high mass-ratios, say $q\geq 4$, and high spins, say $\chi_{1,2} \geq 0.6$ where few NR simulations are currently available and where the disagreement between current analytical inspiral-merger-ringdown waveforms is the worst (e.g., see Figs.~ 5 and 6 in Ref.~\cite{Bohe:2016gbl}).
 Those NR waveforms would need to be sufficiently long to make the calibration procedure sufficiently robust (see Sec.VI, and Fig.~7 and 8 in Ref.~\cite{Bohe:2016gbl}).

 In the near future our priority is to include the next largest modes in the \texttt{SEOBNRHM} model, notably the $(3,2),(4,3)$ modes.
-The work would need to take into account the mixing between -2 spin-weighted spherical-harmonic modes with same $m$ but different $\ell$'s (e.g., between the $(3,2)$ and $(2,2)$ modes when modeling the $(3,2)$ mode) during the merger-ringdown stage, as observed in Refs.~\cite{Buonanno:2006ui,Kelly:2012nd}, and investigated more recently in Refs.~\cite{Berti:2014fga,London:2014cma}.
+The work would need to take into account the mixing between spherical-harmonic and spheroidal harmonics during the merger-ringdown stage, as observed in Refs.~\cite{Buonanno:2006ui,Kelly:2012nd}, and investigated more recently in Refs.~\cite{Berti:2014fga,London:2014cma}.
 Insights might need to be gained also from merger-ringdown waveforms in the test-particle limit~\cite{Taracchini:2013wfa,Harms:2015ixa,Harms:2016ctx}.
 However, to develop a more accurate multipolar model, one would also need to reduce the numerical error in NR waveforms around merger and during ringdown, in particular for the modes (4,4) and (5,5).
 Another important and timely application of this work, is its extension to the spinning, precessing case, thus improving, the current \texttt{SEOBNRv3} model~\cite{Pan:2013rra,Babak:2016tgq,Abbott:2016izl}, which only contains the $(2,2)$ and $(2,1)$ modes.

 \FloatBarrier